bmilcs/odin-memory-card/README.md

 ## Piecing It All Together

-With all of the card data organized in it's own array, the `Game` component simply imports it and goes to work, passing it downward to the `Gameboard` component and then `Card` component through props.
+With all of the card data organized in it's own array, the `Game` component simply imports `cardList` and passes it downward to the `Gameboard` and then `Card` component through props.
 From there, the cards are rendered to the page.

 ```js
 // src/components/Game.js